vippsas/vipps-developers/vipps-test-environment.md

 ## Test amounts

-Vipps supports using special amounts that are always "rejected in the app", etc - without anyone needing to use the app.
-This is useful for testing, test automation, etc.
+Vipps supports using special amounts that are always rejected when approving the payment in the Vipps test app.
+The force approve endpoint is not validated for this functionality and will result in different behaviours.

 | Amount | Error                     |
 |--------|---------------------------|